 Anchi Mei is the Founder and Executive Director of MAKE Projects.
-MAKE stands for Merging Agriculture, Kitchens and Employment, and is an employment social enterprise operating under fiscal sponsorship through Mission Edge San Diego, a nonprofit and small business incubator.
+MAKE stands for Merging Agriculture, Kitchens and Employment, and is an employment social enterprise with its own 501c3 nonprofit status (FEIN 88-3399336).

 MAKE Projects was initially conceived at the refugee resettlement agency International Rescue Committee (IRC), where Anchi was the Senior Program Manager of IRC’s largest food and farming program and became a model for IRC offices nationwide.
 Along the way, Anchi found a way to connect the power of hands-on, food-based programming with the hardest aspect of refugee resettlement in San Diego: employment and economic stability.
 MAKE Projects was borne from this search to find a durable solution for low-income, refugee families to overcome poverty and build a successful life in America.